The topic about which I’m writing is actually nothing new, certainly not unique to modern times. Jesus, himself, told his disciples two millennia ago,

 Nobel Prize winner, Max Planck, is often referred to as the Father of Quantum Mechanics.
 He wrote:

-While most people would agree Premises 1 and 2 are reasonable, Premise 3 is where the debate ramps up: How did something come from nothing?
-What caused it??
+While most people would agree Premises 1 and 2 are reasonable, Premise 3 is where the debate ramps up: If something can’t come from nothing, what, exactly, brought something out of nothing?

 The Bible tells us the “what” is a “Who”: God.
 “In the beginning, God created…”